Ryad Kenniche

-Ryad Kamar Eddine Kenniche (born April 30, 1993 in Hussein Dey) is an Algerian footballer who last played for Olympique de Médéa in the Algerian Ligue Professionnelle 1.
+Ryad Kamar Eddine Kenniche (born April 30, 1993) is an Algerian professional footballer who last played for Olympique de Médéa in the Algerian Ligue Professionnelle 1.
 He can play as either a centre-back or right-back.

 Club career

 In the summer of 2015, the league's Dispute Resolution Commission terminated Kenniche's contract with USM El Harrach for unpaid back wages and, shortly after, he signed a two-year contract with ES Sétif.